newsdev/nyt_inmates/README.md

 In the story, we use third-degree burglary as an example of this, but it also applies to inmates doing time for larceny and lower-level robbery charges.
 These inmates, by the way, comprise a significant share of the board's work.
 Due to changes in sentencing laws, a growing share of violent offenders are no-longer parole eligible, and if they are, they have to serve more years behind bars before reaching their initial hearing date.

 The Times had also requested from the state variables from the Compas system, an algorithm that synthesizes numerous characteristics about each inmate into a set of "risk" scores.
-These variables may have provided additional clarity, since they include such important factors as whether the inmate completed programming while incarcerated, the inmate's full criminal history and complete disciplinary record while behind bars.
+These variables may have provided additional clarity, since they include such important factors as the inmate's full criminal history and complete disciplinary record while behind bars.
 The state, citing inmate confidentiality, refused to release these variables.

 Here are some examples of how we queried the data:

 To get the overall release rate by race:

 SELECT race, COUNT(id) AS hearings, SUM(IF(decision='yes',1,0)) AS releases,  SUM(IF(decision='yes',1,0))/ COUNT(id) AS release\_rate FROM paroles
 GROUP BY 1
 ORDER BY 1

 | race | hearings | releases | release\_rate |